Indiana University

 The need

-The ultimate goal of the KMS, and thus the measure of success, is that it enable higher education organizations to:
+The ultimate goal of the IU KMS, and thus the measure of success, is it should enable higher education organizations to:

 • Identify, collect, and maintain the critical information students, faculty, and staff need.